Fancystacks/Delightful-Day-Planner/README.md

  <img src="https://user-images.githubusercontent.com/38336934/71402446-1d28a780-25ea-11ea-81ee-e782bb976e16.png" width="470" height="300">

-### Local storage will save the tasks after pressing the adjoining blue'save' icon to the right of the text box.
+### Local storage will save the tasks after clicking the adjoining blue 'save' icon to the right of the text box.

 ### Refresh the page to see remaining tasks.